 Discussions about students and students' families must be handled professionally.
 This is especially important to remember during informal conversations.
-Cumulative records, observation notes, progress notes, assessment rating data, and other materials which contain information directly relating to a student are confidential.
+Cumulative records, test scores, grades, discipline and other materials which contain information directly relating to a student are confidential.
+Volunteers are not to record scores of tests or assignments.
+Volunteers who assist in grading papers must be reminded of their obligation to maintain the confidentiality of those materials.
 Please use your professional judgment in handling situations which affect student privacy.